1.8 C

 Alfred Nobel established the Nobel Prize in 1895, largely due to the surprising reaction to his own obituary.
 In a premature obituary in 1888, a French newspaper mistakenly declared him dead and referred to him as the “merchant of death” due to his invention of dynamite.
 Nobel was deeply troubled by this description of him as someone who profited from destruction.

 In response, Nobel sought to leave a positive legacy.
 In his will, he allocated much of his fortune to fund a series of prizes to recognize achievements in fields that he believed contributed to the betterment of humanity.
 The Nobel Prizes were to be awarded for work in physics, chemistry, medicine, literature, and peace.
-A prize in economics was later added in 1968 by the Swedish central bank.
+The Swedish central bank later added a prize in economics in 1968.

 Nobel aspired to leave a legacy of contributing to the advancement of knowledge and peace.
 He wanted this legacy rather than being known for the destruction caused by his inventions.
 Thus, the establishment of the Nobel Prize was his way of ensuring that his legacy would be tied to the advancement of science, culture, and global goodwill.